 - Virtual WAN

-- Learn more about network monitoring: What is Azure Network Watcher?.
+- To learn more about network monitoring, see What is Azure Network Watcher?

-- Learn the scenarios workbooks are designed to support, how to create reports and customize existing reports, and more: Create interactive reports with Azure Monitor workbooks.
+- To learn about the scenarios workbooks are designed to support and how to create reports and customize existing reports, see Create interactive reports with Azure Monitor workbooks.